 The following links lead directly to the LinkedIn-country groups:

 Dr.-Ing.
-Stefan Manuel Schaut is one of nine young scientists from Baden-Württemberg who received the Advancement Award of the employers' association of the metal and electronic industry ("Südwestmetall-Förderpreis").
-Schaut received the award for his dissertation at the University of Stuttgart on the subject of "Optimization-based strategies for thermal management in electric vehicles".
-In his dissertation, Schaut shows that one of the reasons for the overall still hesitant change to electric vehicles is the lower and less calculable range.
+Stefan Manuel Schaut is one of nine early career researchers from Baden-Wuerttemberg who received the Advancement Award of the Suedwestmetall Employers’ Association at an online event in Stuttgart on April 14, 2021.
+Schaut received the award for his dissertation at the University of Stuttgart on the topic “Optimization-Based Strategies for Thermal Management in Electric Vehicles”.
+In his dissertation, Schaut shows that one of the reasons why people still hesitate to switch to electric vehicles, is the shorter and more difficult-to-calculate range.

 The European Research Council (ERC) awarded Dr. Tim Langen from the 5th Institute of Physics and Dr. Marcel Pfeiffer from the Institute of Space Systems (IRS) at the University of Stuttgart one of the coveted ERC starting grants.
 The grants, each valued at EUR 1.5 million, are designed to support outstanding early career researchers in groundbreaking and visionary research.
 With the ERC Proof of Concept grant, Prof. Majid Hassanizadeh, a long-standing cooperation partner of the Department of Hydromechanics and Modeling of Hydrosystems as well as of the Collaborative Research Center (SFB) 1313, received a funding that enables past winners to take first steps towards technology transfer.

 The new issue of “forschung leben” deliberates the topic of “responsibility” as a research maxim.
 The focus is on researchers from the University of Stuttgart, who work at the interface between natural and engineering sciences and humanities and social sciences.
 Their research activities and findings constantly reflect and consider the economic, social, and cultural implications of their work.